-Mrs. Elliot then asked her third-graders, if they think they could understand how it felt lik to be discriminated against.
-The students could be heard saying yes and no. That's when she suggested to the class, that maybe separating the classroom based on eye-color would help better understand what people of different skin-color go through, to which the students agreed.
+Mrs. Elliott then asked her third-graders if they think they could understand how it felt to be discriminated against.
+The students could be heard saying yes and no. That's when she suggested to the class that maybe separating the classroom based on eye-color would help better understand what people of different skin-color go through, to which the students agreed.

 On both days of the experiments, phonic cards were shown to both groups.
 On the first day, the superior brown-eyed children went through the cards in about half the time the brown-eyed children did.
 On the second day, the opposite effect occurred, where the brown-eyed children went through the cards faster and the blue-eyed children took a longer time to get through the phonic cards.

-We see rebellious behavior as “evidence”—like when the blue-eyed adults argued with Elliot when being attacked for their behavior, which was “evidence” for the brown-eyed adults that blue-eyed individuals are rude.
+We see rebellious behavior as “evidence”—like when the blue-eyed adults argued with Elliott when being attacked for their behavior, which was “evidence” for the brown-eyed adults that blue-eyed individuals are rude.
 Instead, a better way of looking at both of these situations is looking at the circumstances/environment that is placed upon these discriminated individuals.
 A richer environment (one with no discrimination) can be compared with an impoverished environment (one filled with prejudice).

-I’m sure that plenty of studies have shown “evidence” that African-Americans are of lesser intelligence than their fellow whites, that they’re less successful due to their lesser intelligence.
+I’m sure that plenty of studies have shown “evidence” that African-Americans are of lesser intelligence than their fellow whites, and that they’re less successful due to their lesser intelligence.
 These studies have collected data in different schools showing that African-Americans don’t do as well as white people.
 There are many flaws with these types of studies, starting with calling it evidence that black people are different than white people.
-Also, why is it that the circumstances/environments for African-Americans are set-up for them to fail/be lesser.
-It’s a vicious cycle society has created, and literally rewired our brains to believe that these differences are due to skin color.
+Also, why is it that the circumstances/environments for African-Americans are set up for them to fail or be lesser?
+It’s a vicious cycle society has created, and it has literally rewired our brains to believe that these differences are due to skin color.